godotengine/godot-docs/classes/class_int.rst

 - :ref:`bool<class_bool>` **operator <=** **(** :ref:`int<class_int>` right **)**

-Returns ``true`` the left integer is less than or equal to the right one.
+Returns ``true`` if the left integer is less than or equal to the right one.

 ----